EVPODC Getting Started Part 2 (Configuration)

 PS: Configuration files can be conveniently edited by the mscorcfg.msc tool (Control Panel – Administrative Tools – Microsoft .NET Framework 2.0 Configuration, MyComputer, Application, Right click, Add…).

-A collegue of mine gave me the following puzzle to solve:
+A colleague of mine gave me the following puzzle to solve, which is the famous Monty Hall problem:

 Suppose you’re on a game show, and you’re given the choice of three doors.
 Behind one door is a car, behind the others, goats.
 You pick a door, say number 1, and the host, who knows what’s behind the doors, opens another door, say number 3, which has a goat.
 He says to you, “Do you want to pick door number 2?”
 Is it to your advantage to switch your choice of doors?

 The application shows you validation of the .NET random engine first.
-There are percentages of 0, 1, 2 numbers got from the Random class executed for 10000 times.
+There are percentages of 0, 1, 2 numbers received from the Random class executed for 10000 times.
 Then it shows percentage of success when you “pick door number 2” (switching your choice) and percentage of success when you stay with your first selected door.
-Download the code

 Effect of XML:Space=”preserve”